xenon-middleware/xenon-tutorial/vm-prep/README.md

     sphinx-build -b html . build/
     ```

-1. FIXME get a copy of xenon cli, install it, add to PATH
+1. Get a copy of xenon cli, install it, add to PATH:

     ```
     cd ~/Downloads